agile-lab-dev/wasp/README.md

 WASP supports running Spark in three different ways:
 - embedded, using Spark's local mode, which is recommended for development only
 - on YARN, used when running with an existing Hadoop cluster
-- with Spark's standalone clustering (master + workers), used in the standalone, Docker Swarm-based WASP deployment option
+- with Spark's standalone clustering (master + workers)

 ##### Akka
 Akka is our middleware: each component of WASP is an actor and relies on a clustered Actor System.
 In this way each component can be a separate process, and even run on different machines, and we can handle fault tolerance in a trasparent way to the whole application.